2Jelly2/DIPtool/README.md

 * Image Sharpening

-You can customize most of the parameters involved in methods, and add pepper noise for testing.
+Most of the parameters involved in methods are customizable.
+You can use your own image and add pepper noise for testing as well.

+Please notice that image will be grayscaled before processing.